Associate Professor, Political Science

-My research explores: the policy and politics of population aging in urban areas; urban politics, policy and theory; and changing relations between the state and nonprofit organizations.
+My research explores: the policy and politics of population aging; urban politics, policy and theory; and changing relations between the state and nonprofit organizations.

 Joy, M. 2021.
 “Neoliberal Rationality and the Age Friendly Cities and Communities Program: Reflections on the Toronto Case.”
 Cities,108. https://doi.org/10.1016/j.cities.2020.102982